-Applied Mindfulness is an emerging Evidence-Based Practice, developed specifically to aid in the recovery of resilience at the level of the autonomic nervous system, where stress is accumulated in the body.
+Applied Mindfulness was developed specifically to aid in the recovery of resilience at the level of the autonomic nervous system, where stress is accumulated in the body.
 It was developed to accelerate and deepen the body’s capacity to utilize states of mindful awareness to contact and outflow chronic, toxic, and traumatic stress.
 By working directly with the body’s underlying neurophysiology, it can support rapid and enduring changes in how a person feels.What can I expect in a group class?

 Group classes are a kind of laboratory, in which the instrument of investigation is your own awareness.
 In a group class you and a small cohort of other participants will learn about your own nervous system as it is functioning in the present moment to create your internal felt sense.
 Mostly sitting, and working alone or in dyads or small groups, you will practice sequenced awareness-based exercises that deepen your experience of specific aspects of your inner world, such as awareness of sensation, emotion, or thoughts.
 You will also learn how to track aspects of your internal experience from moment-to-moment.
 Finally you will learn specific techniques for working with difficult internal states.

 What can I expect in a one-on-one session?

 We will sit and have a conversation.
 As we’re talking I may ask you to bring your attention to features of your external environment, such as what you see or hear or smell, or internal environment, such as a sensation, emotion, or movement in the present moment, and then to track that sensation as it changes or stays the same.
 Sometimes this may feel a little weird.
 Spontaneous images, memories, or movements may emerge.
 At the end of the session you will probably feel different and better.